mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

 In order to authenticate to the Console, a Service Account needs to contact the `/api/m2m/oauth/token` endpoint, providing the correct authentication information based on the chosen authentication method.

+:::note
-:::note Note that the access token you obtain in this process has an expiration date, after which you will necessarily need to contact the endpoint again to get a new one.
+Note that the access token you obtain in this process has an expiration date, after which you will necessarily need to contact the endpoint again to get a new one.
 :::

- Here is an example of CURL request for Service Account authentication with the `client_secret_basic` method:
+Here is an example of cURL request for Service Account authentication with the `client_secret_basic` method:

 ```shell
 curl --location \